-Take a look at the list on the right to see some of the ambassador speakers who are giving their time to the campaign.
-These leaders will be speaking to students about what they or their business are doing about plastic waste, some of whom will also be pledging to one of the challenges below.
+Take a look at the list on the right to see some of the ambassador speakers who gave their time to the campaign.
+Leaders spoke to students about what they or their business are doing about plastic waste, some of whom also pledged to one of the challenges below.

 For the full press release and supporting speakers see the main Press Release.

 How can I take part in the Great British #PlasticsChallenge?

 You can still take part in the #PlasticsChallenge.
 We are looking for over 3,000 students across the country to take part, with their school, family, friends or on their own.
 Yes, anyone can do this but we are especially looking for 11-18 year olds to get involved in the below… will you be taking part?

 See the challenges below — share the challenge YOU hope to complete on Twitter or Instagram using #PlasticsChallenge so that your pledge can be counted and tag us!

 Use below to find out more about completing a challenge.
 Each one includes how you can get involved as well as links to helpful resources, other charities and events.

 If you want to do even more, you can ‘amp up’ your challenge by taking it further – like getting your school involved, influencing a business (like writing a letter)… and much more!

 To take part in the challenge, all you have to do is pledge to commit to one of the following and we will be sharing your #PlasticsChallenge with our national network and influencers.

 Which will you choose?